 Shop Till You Drop at the #Christkindlmarkt:

 Christkindlmarkt succeeds big time at capturing the true spirit of Christmas.
 Carrying immense celestial vibes, the Christmas market in Berlin sports intriguing resemblances of the Harry Potter universe.
 Unravel shopping experiences like never before in the streets lined with fairy lights.
 Although this shopping carnival is gaining widespread fame all over Europe, Berlin remains the favourite hub with over 50 markets selling Christmas gifts and festive commodities.
-Also treat yourself with unadulterated versions of German gastronomy exclusive to this festival.
+Also treat yourself with unadulterated versions of European gastronomy exclusive to this festival.

 Beer, Beer and More Beer in the #Oktoberfest: